neondatabase/neon/docs/sourcetree.md

 PostgreSQL extension that contains functions needed for testing and debugging.

+`/pgxn/neon_walredo`:

+Library to run Postgres as a "WAL redo process" in the pageserver.

 `/safekeeper`:

 The neon WAL service that receives WAL from a primary compute nodes and streams it to the pageserver.